-School counselors promote and enhance student achievement by implementing an annual comprehensive plan that ensures each student receives guidance services.

-Credentialed school counselors provide programs, incorporate prevention, and intervention with continuous academic, college and career and social emotional development.

-School counselors provide lessons and curriculum to prepare students for meaningful participation in a diverse, changing world.
-These activities include classroom guidance, small groups for skill mastery, individual counseling for students with specific needs and a variety of other proactive and innovative ways that support student performance.
+School counselors at BCPS employ a program based on the American School Counselor Association (ASCA) National Model.
+School counselors enhance student achievement by implementing an annual comprehensive plan that ensures each student receives guidance services.
+Certified school counselors provide programs that incorporate prevention, and intervention for continuous academic, college and career and social emotional development.
+These activities include classroom lessons, small groups for skill mastery, individual counseling for students with specific needs and a variety of other proactive and innovative ways to support student performance and establish a safe school climate.
+To learn more, visit browardschools.com/ guidance.

-Guidance counselors at BCPS employ a program based on the National Standards for School Counseling programs and the American School Counselor Association (ASCA) National Model.
-They also provide resources to staff, students, families and others to ensure that a family friendly environment is established and help students access to a safe school climate necessary for college and careers, along with social and emotional growth.
-To learn more, visit browardschools.com/guidance.

-SERVICE LEARNING
+SERVICE LEARNING (VOLUNTEER SERVICE LEARNING HOURS)

-The Service Learning Graduation Requirement and the Student Volunteer Service Program empowers high school students to become agents of change by providing service to their school and community.
-Service learning is coordinated with a local community service program.
-Community service is integrated and influences the lifelong learning of participants and includes structured time for the students themselves to reflect on the service experience.
+The purpose of the Service Learning Graduation Requirement and the Student Volunteer Service Program is to acquaint high school students with the need to provide service to both their school and community.

+Service Learning is defined as: An educational method by which participants learn and develop through active participation in service that is conducted in and meets the needs of a community.
+Service learning is coordinated with a school or community service program and with the community.
+It is integrated into and influences the lifelong learning of a participant and includes structured time for the participants to reflect on the service experience.